 If you read yesterday’s guest article about understanding the dangers of technology when it comes to our kids in today’s social media and multiple device obsessed world, then you will want to be sure to read today’s post about what steps we can take as parents to reduce the dangers.

 One thing we can do as parents is to be informed.
 This article about overall internet use with key statistics about online usage is helpful to read.
 Articles like this help parents to understand all the areas of online use that kids may discover as they log on to cyberspace.

 Our guest writer, licensed clinical psychologist, Dr. Lisa Strohman outlines the crucial steps we can take as parents to protect our children from the online world where the potential bad guys (and bad gals) can lurk.
 It is a scary thought and a real danger that is something that we can’t ignore.

 So take a look and ask yourself if you are taking these steps.
 I know that I can do better on some of these suggestions.
-One thing I would add since I have a 17-year-old and a 13-year-old is to accept that your kids may get mad at you when you ask questions and/or place limits on their technology and device time.
+One thing I would add since I have a 17-year-old and a son who is now 21 (we survived the online teen years!) is to accept that your kids may get mad at you when you ask questions and/or place limits on their technology and device time.
 Too bad because your action could be a life saving action.
 Parenting is not easy, especially in today’s fast paced online world.

 Dr. Strohman says:

 In yesterday’s piece, I outlined two very serious dangers our children are vulnerable to when they have access to the Internet without obstruction – pornography, and the risk of connecting with sex offenders.
 On a daily basis, interacting with their peers, they are also more vulnerable to cyberbullying and gaming addictions.

 Fortunately, recognizing the dangers is the first step and by taking action parents can minimize the risks.
 So, how do we protect our children?